GreenStar Homes Certification Manual Version 4

 Silver Level Only

-- Build a home or building with no concrete (besides landscape or site) to automatically meet this and not need to evaluate.
+1. Build a home or building with no concrete (besides landscape or site) instead of evaluating embodied carbon

-- Add additional solar to the project (not allowed with Zero Energy Capable badge) to offset all embodied carbon
+3. Add additional solar to the project (not allowed with GHI Zero Energy Certified badge) to offset all embodied carbon

 Any level alternative

-Build a small single-family home of 800 square feet or lower or 600 square feet average units per multifamily building
+Build a small single family home of 800 square feet or less or a multifamily building with units averaging 600 square feet

 Resources & Studies